Keyboards at Christmas is an elegant instrumental concert held in Knoxville every year to kick off the Christmas season.

 “The people there have had a big impact on my life and it has opened my eyes to the needs of people living so close to us,” Sherrill said.
 “My favorite part of Mission of Hope is getting to deliver Christmas toys to the kids and seeing the looks of pure joy on their sweet faces.”

-In addition to these opportunities, anyone can donate toys, gloves, clothing items, hygiene products and packaged goods for families and children wherever there is a Mission of Hope blue barrel.
+In addition to these opportunities, anyone can donate toys, gloves, clothing items, packaged goods, which may have utilized packaging from andex.net/skin-board-packaging/, and hygiene products for families and children wherever there is a Mission of Hope blue barrel.

 Mission of Hope has ministered to many different counties in Kentucky and Tennessee, as 80% of the residents living in this area are no longer able to find work in the coal mining industry.